Michael Rose, BA 2013

 Mary Pelletier, BA 2009

-Mary Pelletier graduated in 2010 with a degree in English and Photography.
+Mary Pelletier graduated in 2009 with a degree in English and Photography.
 Pelletier studied Historical and Contemporary Photography at Sotheby’s Institute of Art in London, earning an MA.
-She currently resides in London as a photographic historian and dealer.
-After working with the Bonhmas Photography Department, she began managing the James Hyman Gallery.
-Pelletier recently celebrated three years at the Hyman Gallery and specializes in nineteenth-century French and contemporary British photography.
-Read more about the James Hyman Gallery and Pelletier’s work here.
+After graduating she resided in London as a photographic historian and dealer.
+She worked with the Bonhmas Photography Department and managed the James Hyman Gallery which specialized in nineteenth-century French and contemporary British photography.
+In March 2018, Mary accepted a position as Senior Photography Specialist at the Qatar Museum in Doha, Qatar.

 William Ruggiero, BA 2008

-William Ruggiero (Providence College Alum 2008) is an art historian, curator, and administrator working in Chicago, Illinois.
+William Ruggiero is an art historian, curator, and administrator working in Chicago, Illinois.
 His main area of research is in contemporary Latin American art, focusing on critical theory, media, urbanization and the dynamics of the state.
+He accepted a position in 2018 as Coordinator/Assistant at the Trust for Public Land in Chicago, IL.
 Along with J. Gibran Villalobos, William is part of a curatorial collaborative JGV/WAR, an experimental duo that use an agonistic model of “shadow curating” as a form of exhibition making.
 Recently, they finished a year-long HATCH Projects curatorial residency at the Chicago Artists Coalition.
 Additionally, in collaboration with Liz Munsell they organized the Chicago iteration of “Cuban Virtualities: New Media Art from the Island,” first exhibited at Tufts University, and the first exhibition of its kind outside of Cuba.
 Upcoming projects for William include a partnership with MAC/SAN at the Havana Biennial 2015, where he will be a co-organizer of a transitory project situated in San Agustin, a town outside Havana.
 He will pursue doctoral study in modern Latin American art history, specifically in the history of Venezuela’s petroleum economy and its relation to cultural production.
 As a passionate cook, William can be found making process-laden meals in his leisure, when he is most likely discussing any of the above.

 Will Hutnick, BA 2007